GabeSamurai/ParadiseOS/README.md

 The old way is not by itself inferior, just different.
 In my case i value logic uniformity and singularity, for personal taste and because by following the a singular logic design to the end seems, at least to me, to... cant say into words.

+This is reinforced by the fact that the old transform cannot allow the force to become a vessel that already exist which for me, implied two logic designs in place

 This is what differs it from a directory/file behavior, which is cool, and make it feels i am play videogame.
 // remember, this system does not only define input, but output behavior. the user must only see and interact(seeing is a form of interaction)